bosamatheus/pollination/voting-api/README.md

-# Pollination - Votes API
+# Pollination - Voting API

 REST API that receives votes from users and sends them to a queue to be processed later.